Victor Caratini Player Props: Brewers vs. Blue Jays

 Victor Caratini At The Plate

-- Caratini has two home runs and seven walks while hitting .226.
+- Caratini is hitting .215 with two home runs and eight walks.

 - In six games this season, Caratini has picked up an RBI, with more than one RBI once.

-- He has scored in five of 18 games so far this year.
+- He has scored in five games this year (26.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.